Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Mesoscopic regime

 where the weight function is given by

-and $\alpha_m=-\alpha_{1} - \ldots - \alpha_{m-1}$.
-Note the discrepancy with the measure \eqref{dens}; for convenience we have changed variables $x_{j} \to x_{j}/\sqrt{2N}$, the resulting multiplicative constants cancelling each other out.
+and $\alpha_m=-\alpha_{1} - \cdots- \alpha_{m-1}$.
+Note the discrepancy with the measure (\ref{dens}); for convenience we have changed variables $x_{j} \to x_{j}/\sqrt{2N}$, the resulting multiplicative constants cancelling each other out.

 Our calculation will be guided by that of Krasovsky \cite{K07} who treated a similar partition function, but only for the macroscopic regime $d_{N}=1$ and $\eta=0$.
-In that case the weight function acquires Fisher-Hartwig singularities inside the spectral interval $(-1,1)$.
-In contrast, our weight \eqref{weight} posesses singularities in the complex plane that merge towards the point $x_{0}$ on the spectral axis at rate $d_{N}$ as $N\to\infty$.
-Since this merging process occurs sufficiently slowly (i.e. $d_{N} = o(N)$), these singularities will not play a crucial role in the calculation.
+In that case, the weight function acquires Fisher--Hartwig singularities inside the spectral interval $(-1,1)$.
+In contrast, our weight (\ref{weight}) possesses singularities in the complex plane that merge toward the point $x_{0}$ on the spectral axis at rate $d_{N}$ as $N\to\infty$.
+Since this merging process occurs sufficiently slowly [i.e., $d_{N} = o(N)$], these singularities will not play a crucial role in the calculation.

-A special feature of the weight function \eqref{weight} is the \textit{cyclic condition}
+A special feature of the weight function (\ref{weight}) is the \textit {cyclic condition}

-This holds because the second term in \eqref{wntau} is independent of $\tau$.
-Our first step is to express the partition function \eqref{multint} in a form suitable for the computation of asymptotics.
+This holds because the second term in (\ref{wntau}) is independent of $\tau$.
+Our first step is to express the partition function (\ref {multint}) in a form suitable for the computation of asymptotics.